Counseling and Psychological Services

 Pronouns: she/her

-Carrie Guthrie, LCSW, (she/her/hers) joined UHS in 2007.
-She completed her BA in Psychology and Anthropology at UC Berkeley and her AM in Clinical Social Work at the University of Chicago School of Social Service Administration.
-After completing a postgraduate fellowship at CAPS, she worked in community mental health for 7 years in San Mateo County in an outpatient adult psychiatric clinic.
-During that time, she completed comprehensive training in Dialectical Behavior Therapy (DBT) and post-graduate study in Psychoanalytic Psychotherapy.
+Services in 2007.
+She earned her BA in Psychology and Anthropology at UC Berkeley and her master’s in Clinical Social Work from the University of Chicago.
+After completing a postgraduate fellowship at CAPS, she worked for seven years in community mental health in San Mateo County, where she completed intensive training in Dialectical Behavior Therapy (DBT) and pursued post-graduate studies in Psychoanalytic Psychotherapy.

-Carrie returned to CAPS as the Hospital Coordinator working with students hospitalized for mental health concerns and providing general counseling services.
-Concurrently, Carrie worked as a foster care/adoption home study social worker.
-In 2015 she moved into a management role as the Assistant Director of Community Resource Development and High-Risk Programs.
-Carrie transitioned to the role of Interim Clinical Director in 2017 and became the permanent Clinical Director in 2019.
+Carrie later returned to CAPS as the Hospital Coordinator, supporting students hospitalized for mental health concerns and providing general counseling.
+She also worked concurrently as a foster care/adoption home study social worker.
+In 2015, she became Assistant Director of Community Resource Development and High-Risk Programs.
+She was named Interim Clinical Director in 2017 and permanent Clinical Director in 2019.

-When not working, Carrie enjoys spending time with her family and friends, hiking, biking, playing music, gardening, and cooking.
+Outside of work, Carrie enjoys spending time with family and friends, hiking, biking, gardening, cooking, and playing music.

 Jai Jones social worker